CS3450-Group9/Dans-AutoBarn/docs/ProjectPlan.md

 Communication will be done via discord.
 Scrum meetings will be either over calls or in person in class.
 We will have Jira to organize tasks and use github for collaboration.
 The procedures for version control of Github can be found in the README for the project.
 ## Configuration Management
 See the README.md in the Git repository.
+## Risk Management
+Risk management will be conducted on the devolopment side by only releasing full, functional versions and keeping the main branch in Github deployable.
+A typical risk for a project like this is scope creep, and we are keeping a list of requirements following the MCSW requirements outline to mitigate scope creep.